-Goats on the Road – Nick and Dariece, a Canadian couple that now live a location independent life and write great detailed guides to regions of the world and more, check these guys out.
+Goats on the Road – Nick and Dariece, a Canadian couple that now lives a location independent life and writes great detailed guides to regions of the world and more, checks these guys out.

 Nomadic Matt – Matt has been travelling since 2006 and only recently slowed things down.
 His blog is an amazing resource of travel knowledge and hosts an active travel community too.

 The Secret Traveller Blog – This travel writer from 1Cover has gone incognito to share some of the best-kept secret spots around the world and other useful travel tips.